-The British Canaan Dog Society is a non-profit organisation.
-It began in February 2004 when a group of like-minded people got together to discuss and form the society.
+The British Canaan Dog Society was created in February 2004, when a group of like-minded people got together to discuss and form a new society.
 At that inaugural meeting, it was agreed that the aims of the society should be:

 - To protect and promote the interests of the Canaan Dog, as founded by Prof. Menzel.

 - To be a Society for the benefit of its members, and to render all assistance possible to owners, breeders and exhibitors of Canaan Dogs.